gitmthoma/ocr_super8_project/README.md

-# Using Tesseract OCR text recognition on UFA Super8 film catalogues
+# Using OCR text recognition on UFA Super8 film catalogues

-## Data sets and files of this repository are supplemented by the project documentation under the following link:
+## Data sets and files in this repository are supplemented by the project documentation under the following link:
 https://demo.hedgedoc.org/s/13POm74xu

 ## This repository contains: